Mapped: Every country Trump has threatened after strikes on Venezuela

 Trump has warned several countries, including Nato ally Denmark, that the US is ready to prove America’s ‘dominance in the Western hemisphere’

-Donald Trump has issued a catalogue of threats against several countries after American troops captured Venezuelan president Nicolas Maduro.
+Donald Trump has issued a series of threats against multiple countries after American troops captured Venezuelan president Nicolas Maduro.

-The US president has followed Mr Maduro’s shock arrest with threats against Colombia, Mexico, Greenland, Iran and Cuba.
+The US president followed Maduro’s shock arrest with threats against Colombia, Mexico, Greenland, Iran and Cuba.

-Mr Maduro will appear in a New York court at 12pm ET (5pm GMT), where he faces charges of narco-terrorism, cocaine importation conspiracy, possession of machine guns and destructive devices, and conspiracy to possess machine guns and destructive devices.
-He faces decades to life in prison on each count if convicted.
+But these are far from the only countries the Nobel Peace Prize hopeful Trump has lashed out at at.

-As the fallout over Mr Maduro’s arrest continues, The Independent looks at every country Mr Trump has recently threatened, after his boast that “American dominance in the Western hemisphere will never be questioned again.”
+Below, The Independent looks at the nations in the US leader’s firing line, after he boasted that “American dominance in the Western hemisphere will never be questioned again.”

 Venezuela